 - Now add the cold sweetened condensed milk.

 - Fold gently but very well.
 Also remember not to overfold as then the ice cream mixture can fall flat.

 - Remove the ice cream mixture in a container or box and then cover it tightly.
 Or you can cover the same bowl in which you whipped the cream (if its freezer safe) with a tight fitting lid or aluminium foil.

 - Freeze for 7 to 8 hours or more until the ice cream is frozen, firm and set.
 Before serving, keep the ice cream box or bowl for some minutes at room temperature.
 Then using a scoop, remove the ice cream.

 - Serve homemade ice cream.
 You can sprinkle some chocolate chips or grated chocolate or candied fruits or chopped nuts or even tutti frutti if you like.

 - Try to make this homemade ice cream recipe with a whipping cream that has 35% to 50% milk fat.
 Lesser than 30% won’t give you stiff peaks while whipping but soft peaks.

 - The recipe can be scaled to make a smaller or a larger serving of the ice cream.

 - Choose to garnish the ice cream with your favorite toppings.

-This Ice Cream Recipe post from the archives first published in June 2017 has been republished and updated on 26 May 2022.
+This Ice Cream Recipe post from the archives first published in June 2017 has been updated and republished on April 2023.